-DELTA 8: Sen. Tyler Dees (R-Siloam Springs) and Fort Smith attorney Amy Martin showed a Senate committee a pile of Delta-8 products before the committee voted to pass a bill banning the products.
+DELTA 8: Sen. Tyler Dees (R-Siloam Springs) and Fort Smith attorney Amy Martin presented SB358 last week to a Senate committee.

 A state Senate committee advanced a bill Tuesday that would ban the sale of marijuana-related products known as Delta-8 and other similar products.
 The bill heads to the full Senate for a vote today.